irene419/portfolio-platform/README.md

 ## 📌 Overview

 This is a **Single Page Application (SPA)** built using React and Vite.
-The application allows users to view, search, and dynamically add projects to a personal portfolio.
+It allows users to view, search, and dynamically add projects to a portfolio.

-It demonstrates core React concepts such as:
+This project demonstrates core React concepts including:
 - Component-based architecture
 - State management using `useState`
 - Props passing between components
 - Event handling
-- Dynamic rendering of UI elements
+- Dynamic rendering of UI data

 ---